ruhoh/ruhoh.com/_pages/usage/create.md

     $ ruhoh titleize

 This command looks for any post file beginning with `untitled`, then attempts to rename it, but only if a post title has been set.

+# Categories

+## Add Categories

+Add one or more categories to a post by including them into the post's YAML meta-data.
+This is the YAML block is at the top of the file:

+    ---
+    layout: post
+    title: a nice title
+    categories: code
+    ---

+A category can be multiple levels deep:

+    categories: "code/android/games"

+This defines **one** category named `code/android/games`.

+Also note that `code`, and `code/android` **will not exist** unless you explicitly define them as categories themselves.

+To place the post in multiple categories you'll need to pass in an Array:

+    ---
+    layout: post
+    title: a nice title
+    categories: ['code/android/games', 'game-downloads']
+    ---

+or

+    ---
+    layout: post
+    title: a nice title
+    categories :
+      - 'code/android/games'
+      - 'game-downloads'
+    ---

+# Tags

+## Add Tags

+Add one or more tags to a post by including them into the post's YAML meta-data.
+This is the YAML block at the top of the file:

+    ---
+    layout: post
+    title: a nice title
+    tags: javascript
+    ---

+To add multiple tags, use an Array:

+    ---
+    layout: post
+    title: a nice title
+    tags: [javascript, tutorials, expert]
+    ---

+or

+    ---
+    layout: post
+    title: a nice title
+    tags:
+      - javascript
+      - tutorials
+      - expert
+    ---

 # Media